Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Discussion

-\emph{Related platform-specific IoT works.} As compared to prior work on smart TVs~\cite{varmarken2020tv,mohajeri2019watching} and VR headsets~\cite{Trimananda2022Ovrseen}, we have found less data tracking activity on smart speakers.
-However, on and off platform ad targeting indicates that data sharing still happens.
-A possible explanation could be the server-side data sharing from smart speaker platform for advertising purposes.
+Compared to prior work on smart TVs~\cite{varmarken2020tv,mohajeri2019watching} and VR headsets~\cite{Trimananda2022Ovrseen}, we found less observable data-tracking activity on smart speakers.
+However, ad targeting on the web, specifically from partner advertisers, indicates that data sharing may still be happening.
+A possible explanation could be the server-side interfaces from smart speaker platform that expose data for advertising purposes.

-\emph{Generalization to other IoT platforms.} Since indirect data sharing may happen in other IoT platforms as well, we envision that such platforms, including the ones already analyzed in prior work, may benefit from our approach for measuring data collection, usage, and sharing.
-For example, smart TV and VR platforms are amenable to our approach since we can collect network traffic, measure advertising and tracking, and check privacy policy compliance.